 Every home has a front door.
-Doors in this area of the home may be flanked by small windows, and they may feature glass panels.
-Almost all front entrance entry doors open inward.
+These doors may be flanked by small windows, and may feature glass panels.
+Almost all front entrance entry doors open inwards.

 Many homes are equipped with entry doors on their back sides.
-In many cases, these doors are connected to areas of a home, such as kitchens and laundry rooms, where traffic between the inside and outside of the home is common.
+In many cases, these doors are connected to kitchens and laundry rooms, where traffic between the inside and outside of the home is common.

-Some homes may have entry doors attached to their garages.
-These types of doors are less common than other types of entry doors, but they can be useful for bringing items in and out of a garage without having to open the main garage door.
+Some homes have entry doors attached to their garages.
+These are less common but can be useful for bringing items in and out of a garage without having to open the main garage door.